Updated: June 14, 2018

 The cost of R22 is dramatically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?